vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-forgot-password.md

 }
 ```

 - `setNew` - function to set new user password after `request`.
-When invoked, it requests data from the API and populates the `result` property.
+When invoked, it requests data from the API and populates the `result` object.
 This method accepts a single `params` object with the following properties:

   - `params: SetNewPasswordParams`